lubson/toodoo/README.md

 Toodoo is web application based on [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done) system.
 With Toodoo you can manage your tasks, projects and notes easily.

+You can check [testing version of Toodoo](http://toodoo.herokuapp.com/) on Heroku.

 Toodo is using following technologies: